andrewebling/HeartRevs/README.md

 ## Introduction ##

 HeartRevs is a simple work-in-progress prototype project which uses the CoreBluetooth API to connect to a heart rate monitor (HRM) and display the current reading, in Beats Per Minute.
+It was originally inspired by the [CoreBluetooth tutorial by Jaward Ahmad](https://www.raywenderlich.com/231-core-bluetooth-tutorial-for-ios-heart-rate-monitor), but avoids mixing Bluetooth/UI code for better Separation of Concerns (AKA Massive View Controller code smell), aims for cleaner code and aims to go further in implementing most of [Apple's Bluetooth Best Practices](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/BluetoothBestPractices.html) to maximise energy efficiency and generally be a good iOS citizen.

 When run on a real device it automatically scans and connects to the first heart rate monitor it finds and was built and tested using the Wahoo TICKR HRM.
-When run on the iOS Simulator, it uses the excellent [NordicSemi IOS-CoreBluetooth-Mock library](https://github.com/NordicSemiconductor/IOS-CoreBluetooth-Mock) to simulate a heart rate monitor, with a static BPM of 62.
+When run on the iOS Simulator, it uses the excellent [NordicSemi IOS-CoreBluetooth-Mock library](https://github.com/NordicSemiconductor/IOS-CoreBluetooth-Mock) to mock out CoreBlueetoth and simulate a heart rate monitor, with a static BPM of 62.

-The app supports iOS Dark Mode out of the box, through built-in platform support.
+The app supports iOS Dark Mode out of the box, through making use of built-in platform support.

 ## How it Works ##